-Our aim is for all our two-year IGCSE students to complete their programme of study typically with at least 9 IGCSEs, although some may achieve up to 11, putting them on a par with UK students and providing them with the maximum possible number of options for their future studies.
+Our aim is for all our two-year IGCSE students to complete their programme of study typically with at least 8 IGCSEs, although some may achieve up to 11.
 Students are asked to choose their subject options before arriving at the school, and to confirm these options during the start of year induction period.
 In addition to English, maths and science, the following IGCSE subject options are available to our two-year IGCSE students:

 - Art & Design

 - Biology

 - Business

 - Chemistry

 - Computer Science

-- Drama

 - French

 - Geography

-- German

 - History

 - Music

-- Physical Education

 - Physics

 - Spanish